General

 Range and Habitat

-Gyrfalcon: Breeds on tundra in northern Alaska and Canada.
-Spends winters in breeding range and regularly (but rarely) south to the northern tier of states, especially along coasts.
+Gyrfalcon: Breeds on tundra throughout Alaska, the northern Canadian provinces, and coastal Greenland.
+Spends winters in breeding range, throughout central Canada, and regularly (but rarely) south to the northern tier of states, especially along coasts.
 Found in boreal forests, cliffs, and coastal areas.

 Breeding and Nesting